-If $A$ is a lift of $R$, then we will generally denote a lift of $F_R$ to $A$ as $\phi$ or $\phi_A$.
-However, the Frobenius endomorphism on the ring of Witt vectors $W(R)$ will be written as $F$, or as $\sigma$ if $R = k$ is a perfect field of characteristic $p$.
-If $A$ is a ring with Frobenius lift $\phi$, then the induced endomorphism of its de Rham complex $\Omega^*_A$ will be called $\phi$ or $\phi^*$; in this situation, we will reserve the name $F$ for a divided Frobenius.
+The Frobenius endomorphism on $W(R)$ will be written as $F$, or as $\sigma$ if $R = k$ is a perfect field of characteristic $p$.
+Other Frobenius lifts will typically be denoted as $\phi$; cf. Situations \ref{sit:lifted_situation} and \ref{sit:embedded_situation}.
+If $A$ is a ring with Frobenius lift $\phi$, then the induced endomorphism of $\Omega^*_A$ will be called $\phi$ or $\phi^*$; in this situation, we will reserve the name $F$ for a divided Frobenius.
 (This is consistent with the convention of denoting Dieudonn\'e complexes as $(M^*, d, F)$; cf. \cite[Remark 2.1.4]{BLM}.)
-Finally, we will write $F$-crystals as $(\mathcal E, \phi_{\mathcal E})$, where $\mathcal E$ is a crystal and $\phi_{\mathcal E}$ is a Frobenius endomorphism; we will often suppress the Frobenius $\phi_{\mathcal E}$ from the notation.
-See Example \ref{ex:Frobenius_on_sections} for more notation related to $F$-crystals. \end{para}